 Hon Lao’s main port is in Bai Lang, the larger out of the two villages on the island.
 Most affected by growing tourism, Bai Lang houses the majority of the island’s restaurants, souvenir shops, accommodation and people.

 Bai Huong Village

 Located on the more remote side of the island, Bai Huong is a sleepy fishing village with a population of just 450.
 To reach Bai Huong ether take a small ferry from the port in Bai Lang for around 50,000 VND (2 USD) or travel 5km southeast along the coastal road by motorbike.
-Additionally your host family will more than likely arrange transport between the two villages for you.
+Additionally, your host family will more than likely arrange transport between the two villages for you.

 Why Stay Overnight in Accommodation on the Cham Islands?

-The most valuable advantage to staying overnight in accommodation on the Cham Islands is time.
+The most valuable advantage of staying overnight in accommodation on the Cham Islands is time.
 With its pristine beaches, colourful ocean life, historical sites and vast jungle, a day trip is not nearly enough time to explore everything that the Cham Islands has to offer.
 By staying overnight, the full extent of Hon Lao’s charm is better experienced in the times in between the influx of tourists.